bobsrac/hdc302x-rs-async/README.md

-## UNTESTED Rust HDC302x(-Q1) Low-Power Humidity and Temperature Digital Sensor Driver
+## Rust HDC302x(-Q1) Low-Power Humidity and Temperature Digital Sensor Driver

 This is a platform-agnostic Rust driver for the HDC3020, HDC3021, HDC3022, HDC3020-Q1,
 HDC3021-Q1 and HDC3022-Q1 low-power humidity and temperature digital sensors using the